ncmreynolds/retroTerm/readme.md

 }
 ```

-It includes the library then assigns a global variable for the widget.
+The code includes the library then assigns a global variable for the widget.
 Widgets have simple numeric IDs from 1-255, 0 is considered invalid.
 If you delete a button its ID may be re-used.

 Effective setup for displaying widgets needs quite a few steps, but is then simpler to interact with.

-- Pass the library the Stream used for display.
+- Pass the library the Stream used for display in `begin()`.
 Normally this is 'Serial' but it could be another Stream, for example Serial2.
 - Erase the screen to clear any mess from startup.
 Not necessary on all microcontrollers but ESP8266 & ESP32 output boot messages.
 - Hide the cursor, for tidiness.
 If you use a widget that allows text editing it will make the cursor visible while editing.
 - Enable the mouse, otherwise you will have to rely on keyboard shortcuts for interaction.
 - Set a scroll window.
 This is not a widget, but reduces the scrolling region of the terminal, making for trivial diagnostic/logging output.
 - Create the widget.
 - Assign a shortcut key to the widget.
-If you press the shortcut key it registers as a 'click'.
+If you press the shortcut key it registers as a 'click' as if clicked with the mouse.
 - Make the widget visible.

 Once in the loop all it does is.